Ha0Tang/BiGraphGAN/README.md

 * tqdm
 * dominate

-To reproduce the results reported in the paper, you need to run experiments on V100 with 32G memory.
+To reproduce the results reported in the paper, you need to run experiments on V100 GPU with 32G memory.

 ## Dataset Preparation